-Car finance is a range of products, as we’ve described above, some of which allow owning the car and others that do not.
+Car finance is a range of products (PCP, HP, or car leasing) some of which allow owning the car and others that do not.
 Some will also aim to restrict the excessive use of the car by charging you if you exceed mileage limits.
 You will also need to look after the vehicle to avoid charges when you hand it back.

-Typically HP plans are more suitable than PCP plans for people with credit problems, but it is worth applying to Zuto to find out more.
+Typically HP plans are more suitable than PCP plans for people with credit problems, but it is worth applying to CarFinance 247 to find out more.

-If you have a poor credit history then it is possible that you will be asked to provide a guarantor for your car finance.
+If you have a poor credit history then it is possible that you will be asked to provide a guarantor for your car finance (learn more here).
 However, you may be able to pay a higher APR% instead to avoid this.